docsom/web-app-project/README.md

 }**

 2. writerBoard
-when you want to see your inquiry boards, using this method.
+When you want to see your inquiry boards, using this method.
 This method takes data about a “writer”.
 We search same "writer" in InquiryRepository,  stores all inquiries written by that writer in a list, and shows them all at once.
 This has the effect of reminding the user if their inquiry has been resolved or what they wrote.

 - curl -X GET http://localhost:8080/writer/aaa